 Step into your purpose, your power, and your worth.
 And stop believing the lies of the gremlin.

 You think: “Dang.
 My students’ end of the year projects aren’t nearly as pretty as the ones this other teacher posted on Pinterest.
 The parents will surely be disappointed in ours.”

 Then you have to say something like this: “Gremlin – shut up – I’m choosing not to believe that.”

-Now, silence that gremlin once and for all by consciously choosing a different thought.
+The final step in taming your teacher gremlin is to silence it once and for all by consciously choosing a different thought.

 You notice the thought and choose not to believe him: “Wow – that was a terribly negative thought.
 Must be from my gremlin, and I’m not going to believe that.”

 Then choose a different thought: “I know my students are going to do fine on the state test.
 They have worked hard to learn the content in this class, and they will show it.
 Plus, I know that these test are only one indicator of their learning – and probably a poor one at that.
 I know they have done well this year.
 I’m proud of their progress.
 And I’m proud of the job I am doing as their teacher.”

 This may feel awkward at first if your gremlin has been running reckless through your thoughts for a while.
 But hang in there.
 Stick with it.

 It takes practice to get to ninja-level gremlin-taming.
 But I know you’re up for it!
 The stakes are too high not to.

 Together, let’s rebel against the life the gremlin wants for us – the life where we stay small and silent.